 I’m now 28 weeks pregnant and into the third trimester.
 When I found out I was pregnant I thought 2012 seemed so far away.
 In my mind, time was going to move so slowly but it’s passing by so much more quickly than I had imagined and the baby will be here before I know it.
 If I can make it to full term this time, I only have 12 weeks left.
 If not, each passing day and week is a blessing and I’m grateful for getting just a little bit further along.

-My weeks change on Thursdays so I went in last week for my 28 week appointment and tests.
-I was sent home at my last appointment with the awful orange glucose drink so I could walk in and be tested this appointment.
+My weeks change on Thursdays so I went in last week for my 28-week appointment and tests.
+I was sent home at my last appointment with the awful orange glucose drink so I could walk in and be tested for his appointment.
 If you haven’t had the pleasure, let me tell you now that this stuff is awful.
 Think flat, nauseatingly sweet, orange soda with an aftertaste.
 That at 7:30 in the morning, not so much fun.

 My doctor was out of town but I was able to meet with the nurse.
 One of the things I hate the most about going to the OB is weighing myself.
 While I was gaining slowly at first, I’m up to 23 pounds gained now putting me on track to gain 35 for this pregnancy.
 I gained 30 pounds in 31 weeks the first time around so if I can keep it around 35, I’ll be content.